krishnarathore12/gloommy/README.md

 ![landing](screenshots/landing.png)

-**Gloommy** is a full-stack implementation of the **Cross-modal RAG** framework (arXiv:2505.21956).
+**Gloommy**: a Pinterest for your AI.
+Gloommy lets you curate a personal inspiration library from your best-performing assets.
+These assets don’t just sit there they actively guide the style, tone, and composition of new generations.
+It is a full-stack implementation of the **Cross-modal RAG** framework (arXiv:2505.21956).
 It bridges the gap between retrieval and generation by decomposing complex user prompts into sub-dimensional components and using **Pareto-Optimal retrieval** to ground generative AI models (Google Gemini 2.5) in specific visual contexts.

 ## 📄 Paper Implementation